Tag Archives: Postmodern

 Looking beyond what we can see

 The ability to see has been associated with many things in the biblical record.
-It has been linked to wisdom (Job 42:5), to salvation (Eph.
-1:18), and to discernment (John 7:24).
-This is by no means an exhaustive list, but it helps to expand our understanding of seeing with spiritual eyes.
-Seeing with spiritual eyes help us to “look beyond what we can see”.
+It has been linked to wisdom (Job 42:5), to salvation (Ephesians 1:18), and to discernment (John 7:24).
+This is by no means an exhaustive list, but it helps to expand our understanding of spiritual sight.
+Spiritual sight help us to “look beyond what we can see”.

 To see or not to see